-Cursor.fetchraw([numRows=cursor.arraysize])
+Cursor.fetchraw(num_rows=cursor.arraysize)

 Fetch the next set of rows of a query result into the internal buffers of the defined variables for the cursor.
 The number of rows actually fetched is returned.
-This method was designed for the case where optimal performance is required as it comes at the expense of compatibility with the DB API.

-An exception is raised if the previous call to execute() did not produce any result set or no call was issued yet.
+An exception is raised if the previous call to execute () did not produce any result set or no call was issued yet.